-Myrtle Beach Seafood: 8 Must-Visit Restaurants for Local Freshness
+Myrtle Beach Seafood Restaurants: 8 Must-Visit Spots for Local Freshness

 Boasting a rich history and gorgeous coastal location, Myrtle Beach offers seafood lovers a culinary playground.
-Visitors will find many top-rated favorites, ranging from affordable dives to upscale dining options.
-Whether vacationing in Myrtle Beach for a romantic getaway, a girls’ weekend or family vacation, these are must-try spots for a good meal.
-Learn more about our picks for the best Myrtle Beach seafood restaurants.
+Visitors have many top-rated favorites, ranging from affordable dives to upscale dining options.
+Whether vacationing in Myrtle Beach for a romantic getaway, a girls weekend or family vacation, these are must-try spots for a good meal.
+Read our picks for the best Myrtle Beach seafood restaurants.

-Top 8 Myrtle Beach Seafood Spots Visitors Must Experience
+Top 8 Myrtle Beach Seafood Restaurants Visitors Must Experience

 Bimini’s Oyster Bar and Seafood Cafe

 Bimini’s Oyster Bar and Seafood Cafe has been a Myrtle Beach staple since 1985, and it is easy to see why.
 From their flavorful oysters to local creations, everyone has something to love about Bimini’s.

 Many recommend sharing a Steam Pot.
 This menu option is perfect for two and includes oysters, clams, mussels, shrimp, crab legs, and sides.

 Enter Chesapeake House and inhale fresh aromas that greet each guest.
 Having served Myrtle Beach for 40-plus years, this local spot proudly sports a lakefront view, cedar-lined walls and some of the tastiest eats in South Carolina.

 Open for dinner only, Chesapeake House features dozens of fresh seafood options, soups and desserts.
 For example, seafood items include Chesapeake baked founder, fried oysters, full platters and crab.

 This former beach cottage converted to garden café – located in the heart of Myrtle Beach – offers outside seating, oceanfront live entertainment and karaoke.